unchainedshop/unchained/docs/source/admin-ui/product.md

 Available on **SimpleProduct**

-Because Simple product is standard physical you may need to provide additional information that outlines the dimensions of a product. by navigating to the `supply` tab found on a product detail page You can add dimensions related information such as weight, length, width and height of a product.
+For a Simple product, you may need to provide additional information that outlines the dimensions of the product.
+This information can be added by navigating to the "Supply" tab found on the product detail page.

+On the product Supply form, you will be required to provide the following information:
+- **Weight**: Weight of the product.
+- **Length**: Length of the product.
+- **Width**: Width of the product.
+- **Height**: Height of the product.

 ![diagram](../images/admin-ui/product/product-supply-setting.png)